KannonZenetism/zenetism-field-physics/zenetism/mpx/only-centropy-saturates.md

 > *Entropy does not return to Zenon as identity.
 > It completes its arc through collapse,
 > and that completed arc is already encompassed
-> within the pre-structural ground —
+> within the trans-structural ground —
 > not as reintegrated essence,
 > but as conditionless fact.*